 On November 6, 2018, the French Data Protection Authority (the “CNIL”) published its own guidelines on data protection impact assessments (the “Guidelines”) and a list of processing operations that require a data protection impact assessment (“DPIA”).
-Read the guidelines and list of processing operations (in French).
+Read the guidelines.

 The Guidelines aim to complement guidelines on DPIA adopted by the Article 29 Working Party on October 4, 2017, and endorsed by the European Data Protection Board (“EDPB”) on May 25, 2018.
 The CNIL crafted its own Guidelines to specify the following: